 The days of the financial software hosted on a hard drive, or dated spreadsheets, are over.
 If you’re still at the bits of paper and receipts in a shoe box stage, never fear!
 Cloud accounting means storing and accessing your financial data over the Internet.
 It’s safe, accessible and simple to use.
 You can find out more here.

 Subscriptions services are systems that charge a monthly fee, and include well known providers such as Xero and MYOB.
 Others such as Wave and Square are free to use for basic services, and charge a fee for more complicated matters.
+Rounded is also a good option, it costs money but it’s an Australian site for freelancers.
 We recommend checking out what’s on offer to see if they are right for your business!

 The Australian Tax Office has a range of resources to help you learn about tax – they may not be the most entertaining things you’ve ever seen, but they are comprehensive and free.